Martin Luther King Jr. Week 2018

 Tuesday, Jan.
 16th 12:00pm – 1:30pm Carmichael Student Center University

 Six KSU community members will have 10 minutes each to reflect on a quote, speech or action from Dr. Martin Luther King Jr and share how his philosophies continue to impact our society today.
 Light lunch will be served.
 Limited seating available.
 RSVP using the form below!

 MLK Week Film: "Accidental Courtesy: Daryl Davis, Race & America" (Two showings)

 This Netflix documentary tells the story of musician Daryl Davis and his mission to combat racism in America by befriending members of the Ku Klux Klan.
-Cast members from the documentary will facilitate a open-campus dialogue about the film's thought-provoking message after Wednesday's Marietta Campus screening.
+Documentary star Daryl Davis will attend Wednesday's screening and facilitate an open-campus dialogue about the film's thought-provoking message.
+Light dinner will be served at the Marietta Campus screening.